 Aspirin for prevention of blood clots

-Why is it important for my child to take this medicine?
+Why is it important for my child to take Aspirin?

 Children who have heart or kidney problems may have an increased risk of blood clots.
 Blood clots can be dangerous if they form in the brain, lungs or heart.
 Taking aspirin regularly will help to reduce the risk of blood clots.
 (This is sometimes described as thinning the blood.)